Ecodev/formule/README.md

 Register a new template
 -----------------------

-By default the extension provides a limited set of forms.
+By default the extension provides a limited set of forms: a basic mail form along with a newsletter registration example.
 It is very likely you want to add new ones.
-To see set a new template, consider adding some TypoScript.
-Here are the minimum settings:
+To register a new template and see it in the plugin record, consider the two necessary steps:

+* Create a new HTML template `EXT:foo/Resources/Private/Plugins/Formule/MyForm.html`.
+You can take inspiration from the one in `EXT:formule`.
+* Add some minimum TypoScript settings, e.g. in `EXT:foo/Configuration/TypoScript/Plugin/tx_formule.ts`

 ```